ElysonEva/117-droptop-project/README.md

 <a name="readme-top"></a>
-# Droptop Interface with Yolo V8
+# Droptop Interface with Yolo V8 CVS